rrvsh/aenyrathia-wiki/Characters/Player Characters/Arche Kagekiyo.md

 - Can use once per short or long rest from the following options:
 	- Turn Undead: As an action, make all undead within 30ft run away from you upon failing WIS save
 	- Harness Divine Power: Bonus action to regain one expended spell slot up to level equals to half your proficiency bonus
-	- Twilight Sanctuary: Action to cast 30ft radius sphere, lasts for 1 minute, if creature ends turn in sphere, you can end one charmed/frightened effect, all allies in sphere get prof bonus + WIS mod damage reduction once per round
+	- Twilight Sanctuary: Action to cast 30ft radius sphere, lasts for 1 minute, if creature ends turn in sphere, you can end one charmed/frightened effect, all allies in sphere get prof bonus + Cleric level damage reduction once per round
 ## Level 3
 ### Class: Cleric
 - Hit Dice: 3d8